ybelakov/udemyautocomplete/README.md

 Cons/Bugs:
 * Words/phrases are split by a `whitespace`.
 Therefore, when you would you like to enter a newline, please leave one `whitespace` at the line above in order to get the autocomplete activated in the beginning of the new line.
 Otherwise, it will be active again after the first `whitespace` is typed.
 * Autocomplete works only at the end of the input.
 It won't work between words/phrases.
 * With this version, the `Double Pane View` in the Q&A section is a lot more reliable.
 Switching between the view modes will probably require an extension reload.
-This is done by clicking the extension icon in the extension bar, followed by clicking the green `Reload extension` button.
+This is done by clicking the extension icon in the extension bar, followed by clicking the green `Reload Extension` button.
 Use this button whenever the Autocomplete UI is not showing.

 <!-- ROADMAP -->